matryx/nanome-docs/docs/help/choosinghardware.md

     </tbody>
 </table>

-## Nanome All In One (Quest 2 & Focus 3) vs PCVR Feature Comparison
+## Nanome All-In-One (Quest 2 & Focus 3) vs PCVR Feature Comparison

 The following tables below show brief overviews of the capabilities of the Oculus Quest 2, Vive Focus 3 vs Desktop VR.
 Please also note the following: